ByWezZ/countries-iutlan/README.md

 The design is available here : https://www.figma.com/file/HzEf7rR7QsajoO56sjGJze/Countries?node-id=47%3A209&t=uEXZBDRJNhxfKPHv-1

-Since the design has been started earlier than the project and without the project specifications, the design slightly differ from the actual website.
+Since the design has been started earlier than the project and without the project specifications, the design slightly differs from the actual website.

 ## Attribution